rexxy-sasori/Automatic_Target_Recognition/README.md

 either the best test error or test loss.

 When the training is completed, a model with the extension .pt.tar can be found in directory specified in result_dir.
+To run 5 independent training processes for averaged accuracy, one should run replace "main_train.py" with "main_train_multiple.py".
 To evalute the model, run:

 python main_eval.py [Model File Path]